iantdwalker/SpotNewMusic/README.md

 -30/09/2021 - Updated from Angular v7.2 to v8.2 and from Typescript v3.2.2 to v3.5.3

 # Version History
+v3.1 - TBD:
+-Added a clear search icon button to the artist search bar

 v3.0 - 22/12/2022:
 -Re-developed the entire application mobile first to be fully responsive
 -Updated to Angular (v15) and Typescript (4.8.4)